srofe/CPlusPlus-Workshop/README.md

 Exercise 11 uses two loops to prompt for number, then outputs that number of randomly generated integers.
 If the user enters a value of `0`, the program stops.

+Exercise 12 uses `break` and `continue` statements to improve the efficiency of a loop.